paigepreziosi/TestYourJavascriptKnowledge/README.md

 8. Contact

 ## 1. Project Description
 This project is a Quiz App to test your knowledge of Javascript.
 It is a 10 question quiz, with a 75 second timer.
 The user has 75 seconds to answer all 10 questions.
 If the user answers a question incorrectly, 10 seconds are subtracted.
 If the user answers a question correctly, nothing happens.
-Each correct answer is worth 10 points while each incorrect answer is worst 0 points.
+Each correct answer is worth 10 points while each incorrect answer is worth 0 points.
 The user is able to save their initials and score.

 ## 2. User Story
 - AS A coding boot camp student